Angelagiraldi/DRACO-MLfoy/test/ttHbb_DL/readme.md

 using the option `-l INT` to specify the number of layers to consider in the computation.

 To compute the first-order derivatives for the DNN Taylor expansion add the funciton "dnn.get_gradients(options.isBinary())" in `train_template.py`.
 Whenever you add/change an architecture in `net_configs.py`, remember to  change the corresponding TensorFlow architecture in `net_configs_tensorflow.py`.
-The TensorFlow architecture has to have the same name as the keras one with the additional "_tensorflow" at the end.
+The TensorFlow architecture has to have the same name as the keras one with the additional `_tensorflow` at the end.

 ## Interface to pyroot plotscripts